"Kocken lägger lite smör i stekpannan."

-Translation:The cook puts some butter in the frying pan.
+Translation:The cook is putting some butter in the frying pan.

 Both English and Swedish tend to use på/on in cases where you put things on top of something which has a flat top surface, and i/in in cases where you put something into something that is more like a container.
 The frying pan is not seen as totally flat here, but more as a container.
 The butter can be liquid and still stay in the frying pan.